 But it can take a long time to figure out your magic bullet, and there’s no guarantee that you may discover your exact trigger.
 We can use testing to identify infections, hormone imbalances, allergies, and raised immune cell counts.
 Food intolerance can also be explored.
 But remember… autoimmunity does not happen overnight.

 It’s very important when you are working towards reclaiming healthy function of the body, to know what your individual triggers have been, as they will need to be addressed, BUT there might not be a single factor, such as an infection or toxin that you can deal with to switch you back to health.
 As part of the process, you may need to address everything – triggers, predispositions, mental health, and sources of stress.

 And sometimes the line between your triggers and your predispositions is blurry, particularly in the case of environment, or genetics versus epigenetics.

 Finding out your magic bullet can be very useful as part of your overall journey with autoimmune disease – that is, if you have one!
 But it’s also only the beginning.
 Realistically, you need to reassess your diet, your surroundings, your relationships and the way you deal with stress as part of making real progress and permanent health change.

 Autoimmunity can be overwhelming.
 I have dealt with it myself and in my clinic all day every day, and we are learning new information all the time!
 I hope you find much support and useful information on my site, facebook page and instagram to help you navigate this journey.
-I am working to provide as many resources as I can to support as many people as possible to be symptom free with a great quality of life, and my free download on the first 5 steps to take is a great place to start if you are new to this journey!
+I am working to provide as many resources as I can to support as many people as possible to be symptom free with a great quality of life, and my free downloads are a great place to start if you are new to this journey!

 Wishing you all the best of health.